marxin/texi2rst-generated/sphinx/gcc/gcc.rst

    -have to add text:  beginning of chapter 8
     c
-   anything else?                       -mew 10feb93 Copyright (C) 2001-2021 Free Software Foundation, Inc.
+   anything else?                       -mew 10feb93
-   This is part of the GCC manual.
-   For copying conditions, see the file gcc.texi.
-   Version number and development mode. version-GCC is @set to the base GCC version number.
-   DEVELOPMENT is @set for an in-development version, @clear for a release version (corresponding to ``experimental''/anything else in gcc/DEV-PHASE).

-..
-Common macros to support generating man pages:

-..
-Makeinfo handles the above macro OK, TeX needs manual line breaks;
-   they get lost at some point in handling the macro.
-But if @macro is used here rather than @alias, it produces double line breaks.

-..
-For FSF printing, define FSFPRINT.
-Also update the ISBN and last printing date for the manual being printed.
-   @set FSFPRINT
-   Macro to generate a "For the N.N.N version" subtitle on the title page of TeX documentation.
-This macro should be used in the titlepage environment after the title and any other subtitles have been placed, and before any authors are placed.

 ..
 Create a separate index for command line options.